RWS/studio-api-docs/apiconcepts/translationmemory/looping_through_the_folders.md

 *****

 Next, you iterate through the files found in a given directory.
 However, the files should only be processed if they match the provided extension, i.e. *.tmx.
-If the extension tmx is encountered, an import will be triggered, which we will implement in a separate class in a later step (see [Importing into the Master Translation Memories](importing_into_the_master_translation_memories.md)).
+If the extension tmx is encountered, an import operation will be triggered, which we will implement in a separate class in a later step (see [Importing into the Master Translation Memories](importing_into_the_master_translation_memories.md)).
 # [C#](#tab/tabid-4)
 ```cs
 // Retrieve the names of the files found in the given folder.